thinc-org/awesome-stack/src/pages/things/AstroNvim.md

   - git
   - ide

-desc: An aesthetic and feature-rich neovim config with a great set of plugins.
+desc: "An aesthetic and feature-rich neovim config with a great set of plugins."

-by: peam1146
+by: "peam1146"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---